 Are there a lot of drug offenses in BC?

 British Columbia definitely has a problem with drug offenses.
 It is consistently higher than the national average and is actually the province with the most drug offenses in all of Canada.
-For example, in 2007, it was found that there were 654 drug offense per 100,000 population.
+For example, in 2007, it was found that there was 654 drug offense per 100,000 population.
 This was over double the national average (which was of 305 drug offenses per 100,000 population).

 These drug offenses happen mostly in the big metropolitan cities such as Vancouver and Victoria.
 Most of the drug offenses are committed by people between 16 and 21 years old.
-Although these drug offenses are not always major crimes, but sometimes they involve violence and weapons.
+Although these drug offenses are not always major crimes, sometimes they involve violence and weapons.
 These offenses, along with theft and trespassing are often associated with drugs.
 They will certainly keep being a problem for British Columbia as long as drugs are still rampant.

 Is there any local production of methamphetamine in BC through meth labs?

 British Columbia has a big problem with methamphetamine production.
-It is actually reported that British Columbia, along with Alberta, account for the majority of all methamphetamine production in Canada.
+It is actually reported that British Columbia, along with Alberta, accounts for the majority of all methamphetamine production in Canada.
 Most of the meth labs found in the province are operated by just regular people, who supply methamphetamine for the local population.
 But it has also been since in recent year that organized crime has started becoming more and more involved in the meth production.

-Fortunately, the police force all over British Columbia are constantly on the lookout to find and seize the clandestine methamphetamine labs.
+Fortunately, the police force all over British Columbia is constantly on the lookout to find and seize the clandestine methamphetamine labs.
 In Vancouver, there was a gigantic meth lab bust.
 They got warrants to search several premises and did so simultaneously.
-They found several bug meth labs, which were estimated to be worth a million dollars total.
+They found several bug meth labs, which were estimated to be worth a million dollars in total.
 These meth labs were all believed to be connected to the Hell’s Angels, an organized crime group.

 This was only one of the many meth labs bust that happened in recent years in British Columbia.
 And the biggest problem with meth labs is that they are extremely dangerous for the environment and so the entire population.
 It is estimated that producing one pound of methamphetamine creates about 5 pounds of toxic waste which often find themselves in the sewage system.
-Also the toxic fumes that are created can then set themselves into the furniture, walls which then stay on the premises for a very long time.
-There are also a big danger for explosions.
+Also, the toxic fumes that are created can then set themselves into the furniture, walls which then stay on the premises for a very long time.
+There is also a big danger for explosions.
 A lot of the ingredients used in the manufacturing of meth is extremely dangerous and explosions do happen a lot with meth labs.

 Is there any local production of ecstasy in BC?

 British Columbia is a massive ecstasy manufacturer.
 Since there are so many ecstasy labs in the province, they instituted new laws that are a lot tougher to make the ingredients used in ecstasy manufacture illegal.
-This lead to a decrease in labs, but it is still a big problem.
+This leads to a decrease in labs, but it is still a big problem.
 But still a lot of the ingredients necessary to make the drug get smuggled in, usually from China or India.
 It is not a new problem, ecstasy production has been a big problem in the province for a long time.
 The BC province is one of the primary sources for the ecstasy found in the United States.
 In 2009, on the northern border of Washington, the US police seized almost 3 million doses of ecstasy.

 In 2005, they made an ecstasy bust in Calgary which uncovered 213,000 tablets of ecstasy.
 In 2008, in Richmond, BC, the police force seized 750,000 ecstasy pills and they also seized enough powder to make almost 3 million more ecstasy pills.
 In 2011, the police busted 30 ecstasy labs operations in British Columbia.